j-jorge/caputhown/Readme.md

 Makes small preview images and generate a mp4 file in `Documents/de.digisocken.caputhown/` folder.
 Select **create** from the options menu!!

-- and tries to build gif
+- build gif
-- and a whatsapp compatible mp4
+- tries to build a whatsapp compatible mp4
+- delete or reorder images

 ## Get the App